profsmith89/ctps/_sources/chap03.md

 The Unicode standard maps each language character to a unique *code point* in a *codespace*.
 This approach attempts to take every character in every language in the world and maps them into a rigorously defined space of values.
 For example, the code point for the capital letter "A" is `U+0041`, while the code point for the division sign "÷" is `U+00F7`.
 The four digits at the end of each of these two code points represent a hexadecimal number, which we will learn more about in a later chapter.
 For now, we simply need to know the code point number for each character we want to specify.

 You should notice a couple of things here.
 First, code points simply tell you the character.
 A code point does not tell you what font to use for that character.
 Nor does it tell you whether the character should be displayed in bold or italics, or even in what color.
-What sounds simple---display a capital "A" please---is actually a complex system of standards and interacting systems, each with their own special purpose and function.
+What sounds simple---display a capital "A" please---is a complex system of standards and interacting systems, each with their own special purpose and function.
 While we will discuss some of this, let's stick for the time being with the goal of how to specify different characters.

 ## A new problem